 The one and only John Surtees leads the field at Amaroo Park Raceway, NSW on his Manx Norton.
 Surtees is the only man to become World Champion on both Motor Cycles and Formula One cars....and what a nice bloke, he spoke to all the people who approached him in the pits .

 A panoramic view of the now defunct Amaroo Park Raceway - Amaroo NSW looking down to the starting area.

 On to Page 9.......
 Memorabilia.

-The guru of Historic road racing in Australia, John Cummins , in his early Holden Hot Rod at Westmead Speedway in the early 1960s.
+The guru of Historic road racing in Australia, the late John Cummins , in his early Holden Hot Rod at Westmead Speedway in the early 1960s.